 TV Guide Award for Favorite New Series (1963) for Stoney Burke.

 Theatre World Award (1954-1955).
 Jack won a Theatre World Award in the 1954-1955 presentations for his debut Broadway performance in Horton Foote's The Traveling Lady.
 The Theatre World Award is given each year to twelve actors and twelve actresses for outstanding performances in their first Broadway appearances.

-St. Gauden's Medal (circa 1938).
-While a senior in high school, Jack was was awarded the St. Gauden's Medal in Fine Art.
+Saint-Gauden's Medal (circa 1938).
+While a senior in high school, Jack was was awarded the Saint-Gauden's Medal in Fine Art.
 His work was displayed in the main corridor at John Adams High School, where he studied.
 In addition, Jack was chosen to serve as art editor for his school newspaper.